 This section explains how to open a Junior Individual Savings Account (ISA) for a child.
-Find out how to manage the account and add money into a Junior ISA.
+Find out how to manage the account and add money into a Junior ISA - sometimes called a JISA.

-JUNIOR ISA: In simple terms, Junior ISAs are long-term, tax-free savings accounts meant for young children.
+WHAT IS A JUNIOR ISA?
+In simple terms, Junior ISAs are long-term, tax-free savings accounts meant for young children.

 To qualify for the children's version of Individual Savings Accounts the child must be: